ybellerose/HMAC-API-Signature-Demo/README.md

 # Asymmetric Signature API Example

+## Disclaimer WARNING

+This code is strictly for recreational purposes only!
+If you're even thinking about putting this into production, please consult a highly qualified veterinarian.
+We're not saying kitten deaths will occur, but if your server starts purring ominously and coughing up hairballs, don't say we didn't warn you.

+And remember, when disaster strikes, there's always a conveniently small, furry scapegoat.

+## Project

 This project demonstrates a simple FastAPI server that verifies digital signatures (RSA) on every POST request, a Python client that signs requests using a private key, and a Flask/Tailwind web UI that lets you interactively explore man-in-the-middle (MITM) interception and modification of signed requests.

 ## Features